benedettagambosi/Cereb_nest/README.md

 # Cereb_nest
+It contains two models of the Cerebellum
-Similar version of the original repository by Alice Geminiani
+- Cereb: a replicated version of the original repository by Alice Geminiani
+- Cereb